 Planning to Hike the South Downs Way

 There are several elements you’ll need to consider when hiking the South Downs Way.
-For example:
+Here are some of the most frequently asked questions.

 Both Winchester and Eastbourne have excellent connections via train, so unless you have someone who can meet you at either end, it probably makes sense to use the train lines to get to and from the South Downs Way.